mjstephens/GourdUI/README.md

 # GourdUI

-GourdUI is a utility package + framework designed to make working with complex UI in Unity easier and, most significantly, more maintainable.
+GourdUI is a Unity3D utility package + framework designed to make working with complex UI easier and, most significantly, more maintainable.

 **This package is currently under construction - more to come**